 - Winter squash

 Stronger immune systems are what we all need in order to successfully shield ourselves from being infected by harmful viruses and bacteria.
-With or without the recent outbreak of Corona Virus, we should be taking preventative measures in any case.
+With or without the recent outbreak of the coronavirus, we should be taking preventative measures in any case.
 Here’s how and why.

 4 Reasons To Eat By The Seasons + What Is In Season Right Now.
 MBG Food. https://www.mindbodygreen.com/0-4807/10-Reasons-To-Eat-Whats-In-Season.html